 May you live in interesting times, indeed.
 I’m hoping to do a better job of keeping up with this journal in the next month, but, as always, we’ll see what happens.
 Do keep in mind that even if things are pretty quiet around here, I’m likely to be blogging over at the IAF or at GAMBIT, and I’m fairly active on my Twitter account.
 Stay tuned!

-The opinions put forward in this blog are mine alone, and do not reflect the opinions of my employer.
+The opinions put forward in this blog are mine alone, and do not reflect the opinions of my employers.